 Topics on this page

-There are three main types of cardiovascular disease (CVD):
+Three common types of cardiovascular disease include:

 • stroke – when blood supply to the brain is cut off